Taaitaaiger/jlrs/README.md

 - `jlrs-ndarray`

-  Access the contents of a Julia array as an `ArrayView` or `ArrayViewMut` from ndarray.
+  Access the content of a Julia array as an `ArrayView` or `ArrayViewMut` from ndarray.

 - `f16`